Google Redesigned How They Measure Page Speed. Here’s What to Do About It

 So what about Google's news aggregator and app instead?
 Here's a look at how Google News performs on mobile:

 Now we're getting some interesting results.
-Google News doesn't perform nearly as well as our initial benchmark, receiving a poor rating overall.
-Google's emphasis throughout 2018 has been on getting publishers to improve mobile experiences for users, and its borderline scathing score for its very own news platform shows that it's not so easy to acquire a passing grade in the category.
+Google News doesn't perform nearly as well as our initial benchmark, receiving an average rating overall.
+Google's emphasis throughout 2018 has been on getting publishers to improve mobile experiences for users, and its middling score for its very own news platform shows that it's not so easy to acquire a respectable grade in the category.

 The result isn't too much different when you analyze Gmail for mobile performance: